 Air frying has indeed become more prevalent in recent years.
 However, many individuals are suspicious of its supposed health advantages and are worried about its toxicity and cancer-causing potential.
 So let's compare the difference between an air fryer to other cooking methods and see its advantages and disadvantages.

 Air frying vs. other forms of cooking

 Foods that are air-fried absorb much less oil than those that are deep-fried.
-Because fewer calories are consumed due to consuming less oil, this may help prevent weight gain and obesity.
+Because fewer calories are consumed due to less oil, this may help prevent weight gain and obesity.
 If you're looking for an easy method to overeat calories and fat, fried meals are your best bet.
 The Dietary Guidelines for Americans suggest a fat intake of 20-35% of total caloric intake.
 With starchy items like potatoes, air fryers may be very useful.
 Air frying takes longer than deep-frying; therefore, starch is less likely to break down in this method.
 As a result, the starch may be easier to digest and have a reduced influence on blood sugar.

 1. Easy and Safe to Use

 3. Helps Save Money

 5. Helps Food have Fewer Calories and Fat

 2. Food Texture Might Not be the Same